ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

 #### Other MOMs

-Of course, also other MOM than Kafka can be used.
+Of course, also other MOMs than Kafka can be used.
 For example, there are
 [JMS implementations](https://en.wikipedia.org/wiki/Java_Message_Service#Provider_implementations),
 the Java messaging service standard